wix/cli-app-templates/stock-countdown/README.md

 ## Step 2 | Test the app

 The app creation process installs the app on your chosen development site.
+However, you won’t see the app extensions on your site until you build the app and create a version.
 To test the app during development:

 1. Set up a local development environment using the following command:

     ```bash